force1267/bricks/README.md

 #### when should you use this ?
 almost never !
-this project is an expriement on clustering and serverless architechture and it's suitable for security critical environments. see kubeless.io
+this project is an expriement on clustering and serverless architechture and it's not suitable for security critical environments. see kubeless.io

 ## pre alpha !